 Tasting Notes

-- Comments: more of a bite, very nice to sip and enjoy, has character
+Has more of a bite and character.
+Very nice to sip and enjoy.

 High West Yippee Ki-Yay